Many or all companies we feature compensate us. Compensation and editorial

 • Will I get to choose the depository that stores my gold?

-• How can I withdraw precious metals and how quickly are those transactions completed?
+• How can I withdraw precious metals, and how fast are those transactions completed?

-• How are transactions and other reporting requirements communicated to me and/or the IRS?
+• How are transactions and other reporting requirements communicated to me and to the IRS?

 • If I need help, when and how is customer service available?

-• Is there anything that sets you apart from other gold IRA custodians?
+• What sets you apart from other gold IRA custodians?

-If you find that a company is evasive or offers vague information, consider looking elsewhere for a custodian.
+If a company is evasive or offers vague information, it may be a red flag, and you should consider looking elsewhere for a custodian.
+Transparency and straightforward communication are the highlights of a good custodian.
+Take the time to compare your options.

 Erin Kinkade